How to Start, Stop, Restart vCenter Services | 2 Ways

 select restart vcenter services

-Way 2. vCenter restart services with the command-line
+Way 2.
+Restart vCenter services from command-line

 1. Log in as an administrator through an SSH or console session on the vCenter Server Appliance.